Man, woman, and child sit on a plane and look at a magazine together.

 Compare fees

-When choosing between co-branded airline credit cards and non-branded travel credit cards, you may also want to understand the fees associated with each card.
+It’s a good idea to understand the fees associated with each card.
 Here are some common credit card fees to consider before deciding:

 • Annual fee.
 An annual fee is a cost some credit card issuers charge for card membership.
 Annual fees vary widely, but some cards with premium rewards may have a higher fee—you’ll have to redeem enough rewards to offset the yearly expense.
 If you can’t justify the fee, a credit card with no annual fee may be the way to go.
+Note that Discover has no annual fee on any of our cards.

 • Foreign transaction fee.
 A foreign transaction fee is a surcharge that some credit card companies apply when you use your card outside the United States or shop online in a foreign currency.
 It’s usually a small percentage of each transaction.
-But foreign transaction fees can add up quickly-frequent overseas fliers may want to choose cards with a low or no foreign transaction fee.
-For example, Discover has no foreign transaction fee.
+But foreign transaction fees can add up quickly.
+Frequent overseas fliers may want to choose cards with a low or no foreign transaction fee.
+For example, Discover® has no foreign transaction fee.

 • Cash advance fee.
 You may already know that you can use your credit card to withdraw cash from an ATM—called a cash advance.
 Credit card issuers usually charge a fee for this service.
-The fee may be a flat amount or a percentage of the amount withdrawn.
+The fee may be a flat rate or a percentage of the amount withdrawn.

 • Late payment fee.
 Most credit card companies charge a late payment fee when you don’t make your minimum payment on time.